-Mars Research is a systems research group at University of Utah.
-Primarily we work in the areas of operating systems and security.
+Mars Research is a systems research group at the University of Utah.
+Primarily we are interested in a broad range of problems at the very core of the systems stack related to the security, reliability, and performance of operating systems.

 Anton Burtsev (Faculty, lead)